digital-futures-academy/airport-challenge/README.md

 ## Approach taken

 * To begin with, on pen and paper I wrote down the user story I was tackling, tried to convert the user story into a domain model of objects, their properties and functions.

 * When happy with my domain models I then wrote down test ideas, as specifically as I could in plane english to help me better convert these into code.

 * I first took on the Acceptance criteria to try and meet the minimum requirements as best I could in hoping to pass the challenge, before moving onto the extended requirements and implementing a weather behaviour for the program.

+## Some thoughts.

+* I believe my functions are way to long and not adhering to being 5 lines or less (or close to this size).
+When trying to refactor I often brick my code trying different techniques that I research online.
+This is probably due to my inexperience and lack of knowledge of what is actually happening in the code.
+This I hope is something I can improve upon with practice and more experience.

+* My code is not loosely coupled , once again this is something I would rather leave as is on this assignment as to not break my code.
+However, this will definitely be essential on the Bank challenge and i hope to get a better understanding of it while working on that challenge.

+* I will mention that I am most happy with my Weather class.
+I think that using the RNG and boundaries within the expected pool of numbers was an elegant way of implementing this behaviour, compared to the rest of my code.
+For some reason this solution came to me quite naturally, more so than for the rest of the challenge problems.